kubernetes/kubernetes/staging/src/k8s.io/metrics/IMPLEMENTATIONS.md

 - [Heapster](https://github.com/kubernetes/heapster): a application which
-  gathers metrics, writes them to metrics storage "sinks", and exposes the resource metrics API from in-memory storage.
+  gathers metrics, writes them to metrics storage "sinks", and exposes the resource metrics API from in-memory storage.(Heapster is now deprecated.
+See the [deprecation timeline](https://github.com/kubernetes-retired/heapster/blob/master/docs/deprecation.md) for more information on support.)

 - [Metrics Server](https://github.com/kubernetes-incubator/metrics-server):
   a lighter-weight in-memory server specifically for the resource metrics